signalsciences/terraform-provider-sigsci/docs/resources/site_rule.md

 If you do not see the signal you want in this list, check out the [Templated Rules page](https://github.com/signalsciences/terraform-provider-sigsci/blob/main/docs/resources/site_templated_rule.md) for some additional templates

 ### Import
-You can import site rules with the generic site import formula
+You can import site rules with the generic site import formula.

+If you are getting the error "Error: Cannot import non-existent remote object" you may need to find the ID via an api call to https://dashboard.signalsciences.net/api/v0/corps/CORP_ABC/sites/SITE_123/rules?type=templatedSignal.
+Search the resulting list in the "signal" field and grab its real id.

 Example:
 ```shell script